You know it, I know it.

 There are just way too many marketing tools to choose from.

-With over 5000 marketing tools currently offered, how in the hell are you supposed to know which ones will drive record-breaking growth*, and which ones will waste your time?
+With over 5000 marketing tools currently offered, how in the hell are you supposed to know which are worth your while, and which ones will waste your time?

 Choosing the right tools is made even more difficult when you realize that many marketing tools rely on one another to stay functional—meaning that if one goes down, it could cause a domino effect that causes a lot of other tools to go down, too.